 Regular athlete interviews and discussions with coaches and sports scientists keep the education value high while there’s plenty of other interest from news and regular features.

-Don’t forget to check out the boys’ Legends of Triathlon Show too, which features more fantastic content with long-form interviews with people who’ve made the sport of triathlon what it is today.
+Don’t forget to check out the boys’ Legends of Triathlon Show too, which offers more fantastic content featuring long-form interviews with people who’ve made the sport of triathlon what it is today.

 The Greg Bennett Show